 President George W. Bush.

 September 13, 2001.
 I drove out, from Pittsburgh, after the Deere call on September 12th for a morning meeting with Case (New Holland) to Milwaukee, WI.
+(I think the meeting was in Racine, WI.)
 We won this (small consulting) deal as well.

 September 14, 2001.
 I arrived the night before in Peoria (IL), late, driving from Milwaukee, to meet executives at Caterpillar, some of them I knew from my previous project on Designing a Rapid Response Supply Chain, also published in Operations Research, that was featured in Fortune.
 This was also a very productive meeting leading to SmartOps EIO software deal and another project on Bundling and Pricing (and lane Strategy) over the next decade, another wonderful long-term partnership, and two more papers: